 The major differences between the jobs held by the full-time equivalent local workers of George Town Council area and Regional TAS were:

-- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (5.4% compared to 10.4%)
+- A smaller percentage of full-time equivalent local workers employed in Retail Trade (4.8% compared to 9.5%)

 The number of local workers in the full-time equivalent work in George Town Council area decreased by 243 between 2012/13 and 2017/18.